namboy94/toktokkie/README.md

 You can also run the main.py file directly with the python interpreter if that is how you want to do it.
-This will only work when all dependencies are installed beforehand
+This will only work when all dependencies are installed beforehand.

 The program depends on the following python packages: